 - They’ve failed to shift others to the degree they’d hoped.

 - In part, this outcome is because of the massive size of the cultural shift they’re wanting.
 Plus, they’re trying to do it all at once.

 - There’s also the fact they’re communicating in ways that aren’t working.

 This is RISK of the most passionate protestors.
-Their passion is the fuel that energises them to try to change the world.
-But it’s also the rocket fuel that explodes on them, and destroys them, when they start making ill-informed protests or getting preachy instead of helping with the 3 crucial elements I mention above: awareness, collaboration and solutions.
+Their passion is the fuel that energizes them to try to change the world.
+But it’s also the rocket fuel that explodes on them, and destroys them when they start making ill-informed protests or getting preachy instead of helping with the 3 crucial elements I mention above: awareness, collaboration and solutions.

 Do animal rights protests and other activism, aimed at protecting farm animals, justify their crimes?